top of page

 This project, led by the Patient Engagement Team (Dr. Davina Banner-Lukaris, Marc Bains and CEPPP) and Dr. Sean Virani, evaluates the impact of specific patient empowerment initiatives.
 The team develops and evaluates tools to facilitate patient empowerment while educating healthcare providers about the benefits of empowering patients in their own care.
 In collaboration with WelTel, a company that leverages the use of 2-way SMS and other communication modalities, powered by AI algorithms to support continuity of care that improves health outcomes while streamlining clinical workflows, the team will develop AI-derived text messages and prompts to improve communication between patients and their health care team.

 In British Columbia (BC), a pilot study using WelTel and BC primary care Guidelines for HF is being developed to assess the feasibility of an mHealth intervention to promote HF self-care and improve patient outcomes.
-Patients will be randomized to either usual care or intervention arm, in which they will receive daily text messages asking about health status, blood pressure, heart rate, and weight, and providing education.
-Patients' responses will be analyzed using built-in natural language AI software, which will notify the healthcare team if the patient needs to be triaged for a phone or video call, a clinic visit, or further follow-up.
-At this stage, the procotol is under development.
+Patients are randomized (1:1) to either usual care or the intervention arm.
+The intervention involves a multifaceted text-messaging platform (WelTel mHealth) delivering four types of periodic text messages: (1) health check-ins, (2) vital sign reporting, (3) heart failure education, and (4) medication support.
+Participants are followed for 180 days post-discharge.
+Patients’ responses is analyzed using built-in natural language AI software, which notifies the healthcare team if the patient needs to be triaged for a phone or video call, clinic visit, or further follow-up.

 Dr. Davina Banner-Lukaris